|Born||in Sunrise Township, Chisago County, Minnesota, USA|

-Richard Widmark was born on Boxing Day (the Day After Christmas) in 1914 in Sunrise, Minnesota.
-He says that he loved the movies from his boyhood, claiming "I've been a movie bug since I was 4.
+Richard Weedt Widmark was born in Sunrise Township, Minnesota, to Ethel Mae (Barr) and Carl Henry Widmark.
+His father was of Swedish descent and his mother of English and Scottish ancestry.
+He has said that he loved the movies from his boyhood, claiming "I've been a movie bug since I was 4.
 My grandmother used to take me".
 The teen-aged Widmark continued to go to the movies, and was thrilled by Dracula (1931) and Frankenstein (1931).
 "I thought Boris Karloff was great", Widmark said.
 Although he loved the movies and excelled at public speaking while attending high school, Widmark attended Lake Forest College with the idea of becoming a lawyer.
 However, he won the lead role in a college production of, fittingly enough, the play "Consellor-at-Law", and the acting bug bit deep.
 After taking his bachelor of arts degree in 1936, he stayed on at Lake Forest as the Assistant Director of Speech and Drama.
 However, he soon quit the job and moved to New York to become an actor and, by 1938, he was appearing on radio in "Aunt Jenny's Real Life Stories".
 He made his Broadway debut in 1943 in the play "Kiss and Tell", and continued to appear on stage in roles that were light years away from the tough cookies he would play in his early movies.

 After World War II, he was signed by 20th Century Fox to a seven-year contract.
 After seeing his screen-test for the role of "Tommy Udo", 20th Century Fox boss Darryl F. Zanuck insisted that the slight, blonde Widmark - no one's idea of a heavy, particularly after his stage work - be cast as the psychopath in Kiss of Death (1947), which had been prepared as a Victor Mature vehicle.
 Even though the role was small, Widmark stole the picture.
 20th Century Fox's publicity department recommended that exhibitors market the film by concentrating on thumbing the tub for their new anti-hero.
+"Sell Richard Widmark" advised the studio's publicity manual that an alert 20th Century Fox sent to theater owners.
+The manual told local exhibitors to engage a job-printer to have "Wanted" posters featuring Widmark's face to be printed and pasted up.
+He won a Golden Globe and an Oscar nod for the part, which lead to an early bout with typecasting at the studio.
 Widmark played psychotics in The Street with No Name (1948) and Road House (1948), and held his own against new Fox superstar Gregory Peck in the William A. Wellman's Western, Yellow Sky (1948), playing the villain, of course.
 When he finally pressured the studio to let him play other parts, his appearance as a sailor in Down to the Sea in Ships (1949) made headlines: "Life" magazine's March 28, 1949 issue featured a three-page spread of the movie, headlined, "Widmark the Movie Villain Goes Straight".
 He was popular, having captured the public imagination, and before the decade was out, his hand and footprints were immortalized in concrete in the court outside Grauman's Chinese Theatre in Hollywood.

+The great director Elia Kazan cast Widmark in his thriller Panic in the Streets (1950) not as the heavy - that role went to Jack Palance - but as the physician who tracks down Palance, who has the plague, in tandem with detective Paul Douglas.
+Widmark was establishing himself as a real presence in the genre that later would be hailed as "film noir".
 Having proved he could handle other roles, Widmark didn't shy away from playing heavies in quality pictures.
 The soon-to-be-blacklisted director Jules Dassin cast him in one of his greatest roles, as the penny-ante hustler "Harry Fabian" in Night and the City (1950).
 Set in London, Widmark's Fabian manages to survive in the jungle of the English demimonde, but is doomed.
 Widmark was masterful in conveying the desperation of the criminal seeking to control his own fate but who is damned, and this performance also became an icon of film noir.
 In that same year, he appeared in Oscar-winning writer-director Joseph L. Mankiewicz's No Way Out (1950) as a bigot who instigates a race riot.